asfadmin/Discovery-MkDocs-Test/markdown-docs/asf_search/BestPractices.en.md

 `perpendicularBaseline` describes the perpendicular offset in meters from the reference scene used the build the stack.
 The reference scene is included in the stack and will always have a temporal and perpendicular baseline of 0.

-## etc?

 ### Platform vs Dataset
-asf-search provides 2 major keywords with subtle differences
+asf_search provides 2 major keywords with subtle differences:

  - `platform`
  - `dataset`

-`platform` maps to the `platform[]` cmr keyword, values like `Sentinel-1A`, `UAVSAR`, `ALOS`.
-A limitation of searching by platform is that for platforms like `Sentinel-1A` there are a lot of Sentinel 1 derived product types (`OPERA-S1`, `SLC-BURST`).
-Given for every `SLC` product theres 27 additional `OPERA-S1` and `SLC-BURST` products this can lead to homogynous results depending on your search filters.
+`platform` maps to the `platform[]` CMR keyword; values like `Sentinel-1A`, `UAVSAR`, `ALOS`.
+A limitation of searching by platform is that for platforms like `Sentinel-1A` there are a lot of Sentinel-1 derived product types (`OPERA-S1`, `SLC-BURST`).
+For every `SLC` product, there are 27 additional `OPERA-S1` and `SLC-BURST` products, which can lead to homogeneous results depending on your search filters.

 The `dataset` keyword serves as a solution for this.
-Each "dataset" is a collection of concept-ids generally associated with commonly used datasets.
+Each "dataset" is a collection of concept ids generally associated with commonly used datasets.

 ``` python
 # At the time of writing will likely contain mostly `OPERA-S1` and/or `SLC-BURST` products